-An internal input MUX allows two sets of stereo inputs to the amplifier.
-In notebook applications, where internal speakers are driven as BTL and the line outputs (often headphone drive) are required to be SE, the TPA0162 automatically switches into SE mode when the SE/BTL input is activated.
+An internal input MUX, controlled by the HP/LINE pin, allows two sets of stereo inputs to the amplifier.
+In notebook applications, where internal speakers are driven as bridge-tied loads (BTL) and the line outputs (often headphone drive) are required to be single-ended (SE), the TPA0252 automatically switches into SE mode when the SE/BTL input is activated.
 This effectively reduces the gain by 6 dB.